Frequently asked questions about the Bar Professional Training

 application if I am an overseas student?

-may practise in England and Wales.
-The BPTC confers the
+practise in England and Wales.
+The BPTC confers the qualification

-qualification of Barrister but without rights of audience.
-Students
+of Barrister but without rights of audience.
+Students without

-without rights of employment and residency in the UK may not
+rights of employment and residency in the UK may not practise in

-practise in the UK.
-Please note that some institutions do have
+the UK.
+Please note that some institutions have different fees for

-different fees for home and overseas students, so check the
+home and overseas students, so please check the prospectus of the

 Can I make an